Is Free Wifi Illegal?

 24 Oct 2008

 I am a bit confused with all of the "it would be like" analogies.
 This is a whole new concept and not really "like" anything else.
 The question should be limited to "is this specific action wrong?" not "this is wrong, because it is like this other thing and that is wrong".
-It would be like saying "My house is green.
-Marijuana is green.
-Marijuana is illegal, so my house should be illegal. come on.
+It would be like saying "My house is green. mari is green. mari is illegal, so my house should be illegal. come on.
 We could say it is LIKE just about anything. and it is especially NOT like burglarizing someone's house.
 I shouldn't even have to explain how ridiculous that comparison is.

 EDITOR'S NOTE: First you argue that no analogy should be allowed.
 Then you accept the analogy and suggest that it is flawed.
 That's like double-speak... :-)